The more you praise and celebrate your life, the more there is in life to celebrate. – Oprah Winfrey

 Happiness was associated with feeling safe; which simply meant not being hurt.

-I’d adored horses since I was four and being with them was not only my safe haven, but I felt completely at ease.
+I’d adored horses since I was four and being with them was not only my heaven, but I felt completely at ease.

 Riding was something I was naturally good at, but by the time I turned my back on it and walked away from my career, horses had lost all pleasure, security or enjoyment.